marcglasberg/i18n_extension/README.md

 You can create this Translation objects anywhere you want, in a single file per widget, in a single file for many widgets, or in a single file for the whole app.
-Also, if you are not doing translations by hand but importing strings from translation files, then you don't even need a separate file.
+Also, if you are not doing translations by hand but importing strings from translation files, then you don’t even need a separate file.
 You can just add `extension Localization on String { String get i18n => localize(this, Translations.byText('en-US') + load('file.json')); } ` to your own widget file._